 Legal Status of Intellectual Property

-- Some of the key questions to be answered in assessing status of intellectual property include:
+- Some key questions to be answered in assessing status of intellectual property include:

 - Are all registrations up to date and valid?

 - Is the chain of ownership clear and well-documented?

 - Are there any liens or other encumbrances on the intellectual property?